 The movie world of Bond is not just a realm of death, sexuality, shiny car bonnets, bullet-ridden car bonnets and Martinis.
 It is world of sophistication, travel, the finer details, a fitted cut and aspiration.
 At the height of Bond mania and that ’60s Bond merchandise fever, the title anthem for 1965’s Thunderball was all about someone watching and wanting to be Bond.
 That sense of aspiration is then reflected in the products and attire the Bond brand associates itself with.
 As the neighbouring retail lights dim in Burlington Arcade for the night and N. Peal’s buoyant managing director Adam Holdsworth and Head of eCommerce Jo McLaren lead other Bond minds and myself through the new range, it soon becomes very clear to those literally feeling their way through N. Peal’s wares that this collection is something special.

 In association with EON Productions, their archives and titles, N. Peal have looked beyond the instant iconography of 007 to celebrate, re-imagine and provide pieces and looks that sixty years of ardent Bond fans will instantly recognise.
 This is not office party Bond.
 This is not cosplay.
 This is a collection that knows a retro-minded turtle neck does not just scream late Sixties Bond, but an intrinsically mod-culture look that has rarely left British menswear.
 As the costuming and wardrobe decisions of Once Upon a Time in…Hollywood (2019) have more recently suggested, the movie’s fashion boys like Steve McQueen, Paul Newman, Alain Delon and James Bond himself are having a moment all over again.
-With an emphasis on ‘inspired by’ rather than exact costume copies (which are impossible to match for fabric, material, historic, cost and practical reasons), N. Peal have instead clearly studied the cut, shape and purpose this 007 clothing.
+With an emphasis on ‘inspired by’ rather than exact costume copies (which are impossible to match for fabric, material, historic, cost and practical reasons), N. Peal have instead studied the cut, shape and purpose this 007 clothing.
 This is a collection that screams Bond to Bond fans.
 But it is also made for the men and women on the street who recognise the tenor and palette of that world without wanting to own a sweater with that 1987 movie The Living Daylights plastered all over it (admittedly, I don’t know who wouldn’t want to wear a jumper with that 1987 movie The Living Daylights plastered all over it?!).
-These clothing collections have to work for all – whether it is you, me, Prince Harry or Pierce Brosnan himself (a recent visitor to the Burlington Arcade premises).
-Admittedly, there has still been a lack of women’s clothing with a Bond veneer from any marque – somewhat scandalous when you consider the costumes, looks and iconography of the women of 007’s world is often the fruits of female designer minds.
-As a women’s clothing favourite that can count Sophia Loren, Kate Middleton, Princess Grace of Monaco, Ava Gardner and Elizabeth Taylor as customers, this is however is something N. Peal are highly alert to – and have a Goldfinger inspired piece in this collection, a new piece as worn by Lea Seydoux in No Time to Die and a secret new collection waiting in the wings.
-A May Day snood in cashmere would be sensational!
-As might a cashmere Octopussy robe!
-Or a Michelle Yeoh catsuit zipper suit!
+These clothing collections have to work for all – whether it is you, me, Prince Harry or Pierce Brosnan himself (a visitor to the Burlington Arcade premises).

 So, as the collection is now available to agents the world over, here’s a mission briefing of the available looks, outfits and pieces that set out to stitch a spy.

 First off is the latest addition to the 007 Cashmere Collection.
-Already starring in a cinema lobby and trailer near you, N. Peal’s navy ribbed army sweater has already made an impact for Bond followers.
-Designed with No Time to Die’s costume designer, Suttirat Anne Larlarb, the army sweater is already the sartorial benchmark of the twenty-fifth bullet and promises a “a strong silhouette with a timeless quality”.
+Already famously languishing in a lockdown cinema lobby, N. Peal’s navy ribbed army sweater has already made an impact for Bond followers for almost two years before No Time to Die was finally released.
+Designed with No Time to Die’s costume designer, Suttirat Anne Larlarb, the army sweater and commando trousers are already the sartorial benchmark of the twenty-fifth bullet and promises a “a strong silhouette with a timeless quality”.

 “We wanted to give Bond a unique look in specific scenes of the film,” continues Larlarb, “And yet the piece had to be action-ready.
 It needed to be a strong silhouette, something that harks back to his military past and which also had a timeless quality to it as well.”.
 Modelled on British army uniforms, the Navy Ribbed Sweater has canvas patches on the shoulders, elbows and cuffs and is finished off by a drawstring neck.